liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

 The value of `<portlet-name>` references the name of the portlet to which the model resource belongs.
-It's possible for a model resource to belong to multiple portlets referenced with multiple `<portlet-name>` elements but this is uncommon.
+It's possible for a model resource to belong to multiple portlets referenced with multiple `<portlet-name>` elements, but this is uncommon.

-The `<supports>`, `<site-member-defaults>`, `<guest-defaults>`, and `<guest-unsupported>` tags work the same way inside the `<model-resource>` tag as they do inside the `<portlet-resource>` tag.
+The `<supports>`, `<site-member-defaults>`, `<guest-defaults>`, and `<guest-unsupported>` tags work the same way in the `<model-resource>` tag as they do in the `<portlet-resource>` tag.
 The `<supports>` tag lets you specify a list of supported actions that require permission to perform.
 The `<site-member-defaults>` tag and the `<guest-defaults>` tags define default permissions for site members and guests, respectively.
 And the `<guest-unsupported>` tag specifies permissions forbidden to guests.

-After defining resource permissions for your custom portlet, you need to point Liferay to the `resource-actions` XML file that contains your definitions.
+After defining resource permissions for your portlet, you need to point Liferay to the `resource-actions` XML file that contains your definitions.
 This is `docroot/WEB-INF/src/resource-actions/default.xml` for the Guestbook project.
 In Liferay's core, there are multiple permissions XML definition files for various core Liferay portlets in the `portal/portal-impl/src/resource-actions` directory.
 The `default.xml` file contains pointers to the definition files of